-OFAC's assertion that it has sanctioned a Tornado Cash "entity" that purportedly owns the autonomous software likewise does not withstand scrutiny-not only because nobody "owns" that software as detailed above, but also because there is no Tornado Cash "entity" regardless.
 An entity is "a partnership, association, trust, joint venture, corporation, group, subgroup, or other organization."
 Id. §§ 510.305, 578.305.
-In other words, it is a body with a "separate and distinct existence," an "organization ... that has an identity separate from those of its members."
-But the "entity" that OFAC proffers is a supposed "Tornado Cash organization" composed of the software developers who coded the smart contracts and the Tornado Cash DAO which, as explained above, has no ability to affect the code in any way.
-That is not a group with the requisite "separate and distinct existence."
+In other words, it is a body with a "separate and distinct existence," an "organization ... that has an identity separate from those of its members."38

-Outside of OFAC's own lumping, there is no indication that these discrete actors share any sort of "organizational structure."
-For example, there is no contemporaneous evidence proving the existence of such an organization; pointing to any kind of contractual relationship between the developers and DAO; or suggesting that the public perceived them as intertwined.
+But the Tornado Cash developers and DAO do not in combination have the requisite separate and distinct existence because, outside of OFAC's own lumping, there is no indication that these discrete actors share any sort of "organizational structure."39 For example, there is no contemporaneous evidence proving the existence of such an organization; pointing to any kind of contractual relationship between the developers and DAO; or suggesting that the public perceived them as intertwined.
 An organization cannot exist merely on OFAC's say-so.
 Thus, even if identifying an entity associated with Tornado Cash sufficed under the statute-which it does not-OFAC has not done even that.